leeyeeami-pixel/CMFA-Specification/README.md

 Defines how bricks announce themselves and join the resource graph.

+## 🚀 Join the CMFA Community!

+CMFA is an open vision for the next generation of modular computing.
+Got ideas for new modules, Fabric improvements, or cool use cases?
+Jump in and help us make CMFA better for everyone!

 ## 📄 Contents

 - [CMFA Whitepaper v0.1.1](CMFA_Whitepaper_v0.1.1.md) — Full specification in Markdown